NordicPlayground/thingy-rocks-dashboard-aws-js/README.md

-# Thingy World
+# ThingyWorld

 [thingyworld.nrfcloud.com](http://thingyworld.nrfcloud.com)

 A web application that shows Thingy91s around the world displaying their location, humidity, temperature, and connection status.
 The application does this by consuming the [Device API](https://api.nrfcloud.com/v1) from nRFCloud.
-Details can be found here https://projecttools.nordicsemi.no/confluence/display/IRIS/ThingyWorld.
 This is a static site that uses an apiKey that is restricted to viewing only.

 ## Development